ibigen/PHASEfilter/docs/how_to_use.rst

 phasefilter
 +++++++++++

-With this tool it is possible to indentify heterozygous and loss of heterozygoty between two diplod references.
+With this tool it is possible to indentify heterozygous and loss of heterozygoty between two diploid references.
 It is also possible to set a threshold of heterozygous/homozygous variant base on Allele Deep (AD).
-A threshold to remove variants with low Allele freqeuncy is also available.
+A threshold to remove variants with low Allele frequency is also available.

 .. image:: _static/images/main_image.png